courtney-maynard/data440/hw8/hw8_report.md

 **A: How well did the hierarchical clustering do in grouping similar accounts together?
 Were there any particularly odd groupings?**

+The hierarchical clustering performed very well with grouping the accounts by category.
+It correctly clustered all of the political figures together into their own branch system.
 ### Q4: Cluster using k-Means
 Cluster the accounts using k-Means with k's of 5, 10, and 20.
 For each value of k, create a file that lists the accounts in each cluster.